More sophisticated is not always better: comparison of similarity measures for unsupervised learning of pathways in biomolecular simulations: Conclusions

 The Wasserstein distance $d_{\rm W}$ performance improved substantially when combined with principal component analysis (PCA) and time normalization (n\textsubscript{t}), resulting in higher NMI scores than $d_{\rm E}$.
 It is surprisingly good for a method that removes time dependence completely during evaluation.
 Apparently the distribution of contact probabilities is more important for path discrimination than the detailed time information.
 This is in qualitative agreement with interaction fingerprints performing well for path separation.\cite{Kokh20}

 Closing this work with a practical guideline for pathway detection via trajectory clustering, we recommend to use either Euclidean distances $d_{\rm E}$ on the full protein-ligand contact set, or $d_{\rm W}$ preferably on some pre-processed data of suitable input features for inter-trajectory similarity calculations.
 Both methods represent the optimum between computational cost and accuracy of the resulting similarities.
 The Leiden/CPM clustering proves to be a practical and effective method for the clustering of biased simulation trajectories.
 Its performance is robust to moderate variation in the resolution parameter $\gamma$, and it requires minimal user input, especially no previous knowledge about the number of trajectory clusters and thus pathways existing.
-We note that our results do not only have implications for the pathway sorting of data from biased simulations, but for the preparation of common equilibrium-based or stationary free energy calculations, as it e.g. has been recently shown that Umbrella sampling calculations on the dissociation paths of biomolecular complexes yield wrong results when not taking into account multiple possible unbinding paths.\cite{Aho24}
+We note that our results do not only have implications for the pathway sorting of data from biased simulations, but for the preparation of common equilibrium-based or stationary free energy calculations, as it e.g. has been recently shown that Umbrella sampling calculations on the dissociation paths of biomolecular complexes yield wrong results when not taking into account multiple possible unbinding paths.\cite{Aho24} While the relative performance of distance metrics should be fairly robust across biasing protocols, the biophysical plausibility of the recovered pathways may of course vary between methods.
+On the other hand, the main conclusions of the work could be valid also for spontaneous (unbiased) unbinding if it occurs on a computationally accessible timescale.\cite{Greisman23}